Am I Able to Get Help with Some Specialised Equipment for Use in My Home?

 Useful Advice on the Subject

-A useful charity website exists and was set up by someone who experienced hair loss during treament.
+A very useful charity website exists and was set up by someone who understands hair loss during treatment.
 To gain access to valuable information and advice plus product guidance (including alternatives to wigs), with contributions from previous patients, click on the link aside or visit www.cancerhaircare.com

 Macmillan Cancer Support has created a useful web page which deals with hair loss which you may find helpful.To visit the information click here